 #2 is clearly the easiest to answer for the respondent.
 The respondent merely has to divide the seven criteria into two groups, important or not important.

 #1 requires the most effort from the respondent since each criterion must be given a separate rank.
-This can be difficult (try it, if you haven’t tried it lately) when two things seem equally important or when the bottom of the list has three or four items that are equally unimportant but still must be ordered (i.e. given a rank).
+This can be difficult when two things seem equally important, or when the bottom of the list has three or four items that are equally unimportant but still must be ordered (i.e. given a rank).